pygame/pygame/docs/reST/ref/freetype.rst

 --- Note that some features may change before a formal release

-This module allows for rendering all font file formats supported by FreeType, namely ``TTF``, Type1, ``CFF``, OpenType, ``SFNT``, ``PCF``, ``FNT``, ``BDF``, ``PFR`` and Type42 fonts.
+The :mod:`pygame.freetype` module allows for the rendering of all font file formats supported by FreeType, namely ``TTF``, Type1, ``CFF``, OpenType, ``SFNT``, ``PCF``, ``FNT``, ``BDF``, ``PFR`` and Type42 fonts.
 It can render any UTF-32 character in a font file.

-This module is optional, and replaces all of the functionality of the original 'font' module, whilst expanding it.
-This module depends in no way on the SDL_ttf library.
+This module is a replacement for :mod:`pygame.font`.
+It has all of the functionality of the original, plus many new features.
+Yet is has absolutely no dependencies on the SDL_ttf library.
+The :mod:`pygame.freetype` module is not itself backward compatible with :mod:`pygame.font`.
+Instead, a new :mod:`pygame.ftfont` provides a drop-in replacement for :mod:`pygame.font`.

-You should test that :mod:`pygame.freetype` is initialized before attempting to use the module; if the module is available and loaded, it will be automatically initialized by ``pygame.init()``

 Most of the work done with fonts is done by using the actual Font objects.
 The module by itself only has routines to initialize itself and create Font objects with ``pygame.freetype.Font()``.

 You can load fonts from the system by using the ``pygame.freetype.SysFont()`` function.
-There are a few other functions to help lookup the system fonts.
+There are a few other functions to help find system fonts.

 For now undefined character codes are replaced with the ``undefined character``.
 How undefined codes are handled may become configurable in a future release.